3kh0/ext-remover/README.md

 <details>
 <summary><b>Blank3r</b> Reload extensions continuously</summary>

-Point Blank is an exploit that allows you to run bookmarklets on privileged pages, such as the Chrome extensions page.
+Blank3r is an exploit that allows you to run bookmarklets on privileged pages, such as the Chrome extensions page.
 This exploit was made with Point Blank as well.

 The exploit code is below.
 1. Bookmark this code: